kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 ---
-title: "Be Responsive About Your Responsive Design"
+title: "Be Responsive About Your Responsive Design Needs"
 tags:
   - Bootstrap
   - "Drupal-planet"